-Berry Law Firm is a team of criminal defense lawyers providing aggressive, results-driven representation to those charged with possession of marijuana, synthetic marijuana, drug paraphernalia, cocaine, methamphetamine, heroin and other illegal substances.
+Berry Law is a team of criminal defense lawyers providing aggressive, results-driven representation to those charged with possession of marijuana, synthetic marijuana, drug paraphernalia, cocaine, methamphetamine, heroin and other illegal substances.
 We also defend people accused of illegal possession of prescription drugs.

 Constructive possession is a charge that can be fought several different ways on several different levels.
 A good criminal defense attorney knows that there are several ways to fight drug charges.
 At Berry Law, we have successfully represented people charged with constructive possession for decades.